FAQ

 What is the transition path?

-Transition is iterative: expand survival guarantees (e.g. universal access to clean water, food security, shelter), reduce the role of markets in survival, and introduce constraint-based governance in parallel with existing institutions.
-The white paper outlines a path that avoids sudden disruption while aligning incentives with the end state—survival decoupled from leverage.
+Change would be gradual.
+Expand guarantees—for example, universal access to clean water, food security, shelter.
+Shrink the role of markets in survival.
+Introduce constraint-based governance alongside existing institutions.
+The white paper spells this out in more detail: a path that avoids sudden disruption while moving toward survival decoupled from leverage.